 After most of Ada's children moved away the garden slowly reverted back to rainforest.
 Against all odds, the garden has been restored, a process of over thirty years' hard work.
 In 1998, Boat Basin Foundation was established as a registered charitable organization to own and maintain the property and garden and to encourage appreciation and education in temperate rainforest ecology.

 The survival and continuity of Cougar Annie's Garden makes it an important heritage site.
 No other pioneer homestead of this scope exists on the West Coast.

-Seth Cosmo Burton, Salt Spring Island knifemaker, founder of Cosmos Design and multiple visitor to Boat Basin, has created a limited edition of 'Cougar Annie Centennial knife'.
-A generous portion of sale proceeds will be donated to Boat Basin Foundation.
+Seth Cosmo Burton, Salt Spring Island knifemaker, founder of Cosmos Design, and frequent visitor to Boat Basin, created the Cougar Annie Centennial knife in commemoration of the 100th anniversary of the garden.
+A generous portion of sale proceeds from this limited edition is donated to Boat Basin Foundation.